relay-integrations/azure-virtual-machines/steps/azure-virtual-machines-step-vm-delete/README.md

-# azure-vms-restart-vms
+# azure-virtual-machines-step-vm-delete

-This [Azure](https://azure.microsoft.com/en-us/services/virtual-machines/) step container restarts a set of Azure virtual machines in an Azure subscription.
+This [Azure](https://azure.microsoft.com/en-us/services/virtual-machines/) step container deletes a set of Azure virtual machines in an Azure subscription given a set of resource IDs.

 ## Specification